KristjanESPERANTO/PIDasGIF/readme.md

 1. Adapt the content of the table
 2. Press button to add this as slide
 3. Repeat steps 1 and 2 until you have all slides you need
-4. Use button `Create Animation` to create the GIF file
+4. Use button `Create Animation` to create the GIF image
-5. Use right click to download the GIF file
+5. Use download button to download the GIF file

 ## Todo